ruSauron/random-py-slideshow/README.md

-# Random py slideshow
+# Random Py Slideshow

 Simple Python 3 slideshow tool for navigating massive image libraries.
 Made with Gemini.

+The program processes hundreds of thousands of images in tens of thousands of folders on a standard hard drive within seconds.
 It starts displaying images immediately from a random folder while scanning the rest of the directory tree in the background.
-Supports random shuffle, folder navigation, and maintains a history of the last 500 viewed images.
+Supports random shuffle, folder navigation, and maintains a history of the last viewed images.

 ## Requirements
 * Python 3.6+
 * `pip install Pillow`

 ## Usage
 Run the script in your image folder or pass the path as an argument:
 `python RandomSlideshow.py "C:\Images"`

 ### Hotkeys